Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 BlurDir and Radius are obviously exclusive to the blur fragment shader

-## Vertex Shaders
+## Fragment Shaders

-To use a vertex shader, we need to put it in the "fragment" field, as mentioned previously, this can be namespaced
+To use a fragment shader, we need to put it in the "fragment" field, as mentioned previously, this can be namespaced

 ```json
 assets/tutorial_shader/shaders/program/example_program.json